George Borrow: Borrow in Ireland

 Having a military father, Borrow grew up at various army posts.
-In the autumn of 1815, he accompanied the regiment to Clonmel in Ireland, where he attended the Protestant grammar school and learned to read Latin and Greek from its sole master, Richard Carey, whom he later called "a nice old clergyman".
+In the autumn of 1815, he accompanied the regiment to Clonmel in Ireland, where he attended Clonmel Endowed School, a Protestant grammar school, and learned to read Latin and Greek from its sole master, Richard Carey, whom he later called "a nice old clergyman".
 He was also introduced to the Irish language by a fellow student named Murtagh, who tutored him in return for a pack of playing cards.
 In keeping with the political friction of the time, he learned to sing "the glorious tune 'Croppies Lie Down'" at the military barracks.
 He was introduced to horsemanship and learned to ride without a saddle.
 The regiment moved to Templemore early in 1816, and Borrow began ranging around the country on foot and later on horseback.

 After less than a year in Ireland, the regiment returned to Norwich.
 As the threat of war receded, the strength of the unit was greatly reduced.